Panzer Dragoon Saga: Team

 In comparison to the small, cohesive teams that had created Panzer Dragoon and Zwei, the Saga team was large and many staff did not know each other.
 Yokota described the team as "avant-garde and anti-establishment".
-Kusunoki recalled "endless disputes", particularly between experienced Panzer Dragoon developers and newcomers who wanted to explore new ideas.
+Kusunoki recalled "endless" disputes, particularly between experienced Panzer Dragoon developers and newcomers who wanted to explore new ideas.
 The project was delayed several times, creating the impression that it was struggling, and went through several directors.

 Mukaiyama found that whereas game development is usually driven by designers, the programmers and artists had their own opinions.
 The programmers wanted to build on the technically sophisticated shooting of Zwei, whereas the artists wanted to explore the potential of 3D to showcase their characters.
 He said: "Their visions for the game would collide ...
 It was a constant battle ...
 I didn't think there could possibly be a solution to satisfy both parties.
 It took about a year, and a lot of mistakes, to find a solution."

 The development strained the staff.
-The Ringer characterized Panzer Dragoon Saga as "a game about a world in ruins, produced by a disintegrating development team haunted by heartbreak at a company in decline".
+The Ringer characterized Saga as "a game about a world in ruins, produced by a disintegrating development team haunted by heartbreak at a company in decline".
 Sega lacked experience managing large teams; it was the largest team Futatsugi had managed, and he recalled pressure to "domineer" over the staff.
 Sega's expectations were high and the team faced intense pressure.
 At the height of production, staff slept in the office or caught early-morning trains home to nap, and relieved stress by playing fighting games on a Neo Geo arcade cabinet.

 Two staff members died during development: one from a motorcycle accident, which Futatsugi attributed to stress, and another from suicide.
 Futatsugi said it was the most difficult project he had ever worked on, and that "all we could do was carry on and finish the game – it was out of my hands".
 He was close to the staff member who died from suicide, and was affected by the loss for a long time.
 Mukaiyama became depressed, and said the project was hardest experience of his life.
 Nonetheless, Futatsugi felt it had benefited from having "someone who plays the bad guy role, someone who acts a little selfish, acts a little forceful to the team to achieve specific goals ...
 Having team members that will support that kind of bad cop is necessary, and if they don't exist then you can't get those kind of results."